Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/README.md

 ---

 - **🧓 Age Group Analysis:**
-Women consistently outperform men across all age groups.
+Women have always been performing better than men in all the age groups.
 Adults place the highest number of orders, followed by young customers, for both genders.
 Within the adult group, women represent **34.67%** of sales, while men account for **15.32%**.
 Older customers tend to make fewer purchases, with older men contributing only **6.32%**, the lowest among all sub-groups.

 ---
   #### 📊 Overall insights (2019–2020)